PTSD is a mental health condition affecting many U.S. military members, but specific treatment options for veterans are available.

 - Repeatedly experiencing exposure to traumatic events, like in the case of military service members

-Unfortunately, people in the military confront all of these experiences, especially during active duty.
+Unfortunately, people in the military confront all these experiences, especially during active duty.
 During deployment or in combat, a person may be injured, see others killed and hear about the injuries and deaths of others.
-In the worst situations, a person will live through each of these events simultaneously or spread out over their time in war.

 Even people out of the line of fire can endure repeated exposure to traumatic events and stories.
-A medic may have to care for those harmed in duty and consistently witness a great deal of pain and suffering.
+A medic may have to care for those harmed in duty and consistently witness great pain and suffering.

 Symptoms of PTSD in Veterans